snap-stanford/PULSAR/README.md

 ## DONORxEMBED Datasets

-We release the DONORxEMBED datasets for both zero-shot and aligned PULSAR, you can find example for loading the datasets here [tbd](./examples).
+We release the DONORxEMBED datasets for both zero-shot and aligned PULSAR, you can find example for loading the datasets [here](./examples/example_DONORxEMBED_search.ipynb).

 | Dataset | Download |
 |---------|----------|